 Generally speaking, business school is worth the investment — especially if you’re wise enough to build relationships and forge networks.
 However, there are some lessons that they just don’t teach in business school; probably because it’s a bit on a harrowing side, and they might be afraid that instead of driving engagement, they might trigger mass withdrawals.

 Curious to know what isn’t on the academic exam, but is certainly a test in the real world of business?
 Wonder no more, because here it is:

 You will fail.
 A lot.

 Successful entrepreneurs don’t have a flawless track record of success.
+You don’t build a net-worth like Ben Mallah overnight.
 In fact, many of them have significant — and in some cases, massive — failures in their past.
 What distinguished these folks from the vast majority of others that you’ll never hear or read about, is that they bounced back and refused to quit.
 The moral to this story?
 The most important skill in the entrepreneurial world isn’t raising capital or developing strategic partnerships.
 It’s being resilient.